 Augmented reality (AR) and other technologies are often excluded from the business investment plan in innovation because the opportunities they enclose are not well-known.
-This guide is designed to help you understand how augmented reality can be implemented in a company and what benefits it can bring.
+This guide is designed to help you understand how augmented reality can be implemented in a company and what benefits the ICT research can bring.

 What is Augmented Reality and how does it work?